 Ask just about any American in November and December what they think about consumerism.
 They’ll put down their Auntie Anne’s pretzel, shift their 14 bags of stuff to their other hand, and point their index finger right in your face.

 “I tell you wut…dad gum people in this country need to learn to be happy with what they have.
 We didn’t expect or get half as many presents when we were kids and we were happy.
-We also didn’t wear seatbelts or wear helmets and we ate lead paint chips.
+We also didn’t wear seatbelts or wear helmets and we snorted asbestos.
 But those were simpler times.”

 And then they’ll go buy more stuff.
 On credit.